sandraalhames/Q-3-Qompute-2025/README.md

 Winners: TBA

-- Winners will receive a digital certificate and prizes will range from a final round interview with WISER for a paid fellowship, two cash prizes, and a one-time mentorship sesssion with IBM Quantum.
+- Winners will receive a digital certificate and prizes will range from an interview with WISER for a paid fellowship, two cash prizes, and a one-time mentorship sesssion with IBM Quantum.
 The top winners will pick their prize first and the following winning teams will pick their prizes afterwards in order of ranking!

 ### Useful Resources